Strike zone: Enforcement

 While baseball rules provide a precise definition for the strike zone, in practice, it is up to the judgment of the umpire to decide whether the pitch passed through the zone.

-The Official Baseball Rules (Rule 8.02(a), including Comment) state that objections to judgment calls on the field, including balls and strikes, shall not be tolerated, and that any manager, coach, or player who leaves his dugout or field position to contest a judgment call will first be warned, and then ejected.
+The Official Baseball Rules (Rule 8.02(a), including Comment) state that objections to judgment calls on the field, including balls and strikes, shall not be tolerated, and any manager, coach, or player who leaves his dugout or field position to contest a judgment call will first be warned, and then ejected.

 Many umpires, players and analysts, including the authors of a University of Nebraska study on the subject, believe that due to the QuesTec pitch-tracking system, the enforced strike zone in 2002–2006 was larger compared to the zone in 1996–2000 and thus closer to the rulebook definition.
-Some commentators believed that the zone had changed so much that some pitchers, such as Tom Glavine, had to radically adjust their approach to pitching for strikes.
-In 2003, a frustrated Curt Schilling took a baseball bat to a QuesTec camera and destroyed it after a loss, saying the umpires shouldn't be changing the strike zone to match the machines.
+Some commentators believed the zone had changed so much that some pitchers, such as Tom Glavine, had to radically adjust their approach to pitching for strikes.
+In 2003, a frustrated Curt Schilling took a baseball bat to a QuesTec camera and destroyed it after a loss, saying the umpires should not be changing the strike zone to match the machines.

 In 2009, a new system called Zone Evaluation was implemented in all 30 Major League ballparks, replacing the QuesTec system; the new system records the ball's position in flight more than 20 times before it reaches home plate.
 Much of the early resistance from Major League umpires to QuesTec had diminished and the implementation of the new Zone Evaluation system in all the parks went largely unmentioned to fans.
 Like the old system, the new system will be used to grade umpires on accuracy and used to determine which umpires receive postseason assignments, but games themselves are still subject to their error.

-As of 2022, Minor league baseball had used Automated Balls and Strikes on an experimental basis for several seasons.
-While the umpire continued to call balls and strikes, an automated system determined the strike zone and could be used when a team challenged the umpire's call.
-Major League Baseball commissioner Rob Manfred said in October 2022 that this method would eventually be used in Major League games.
-ESPN reported that all AAA games would use the method in the 2023 season.
+As of 2022, Minor League Baseball has been testing the Automated Ball-Strike System (ABS) on an experimental basis for several seasons.
+While the umpire continues to call balls and strikes, ABS determines the strike zone and could be used when a team challenged the umpire's call.
+Major League Baseball commissioner Rob Manfred said in October 2022 that ABS would eventually be used in Major League games.
+ESPN reported that all AAA games would use ABS in the 2023 season.
+For 2023, the system was used for half of all games, with the other half using umpires, with ABS used for up to three challenges per team for each game.

-In other sports

-In cricket, a ball is effectively a strike if it knocks over the wicket.
-A single strike retires the batter.
-The closest equivalent to a ball is the wide, which is an automatic 1-run penalty for any pitch out of reach of the batter and/or wicket.